microsoft/microsoft-bonsai-api/CSharp/samples/Microsoft.Bonsai.Api.Samples.Cartpole/readme.md

 ## Training

 Once you've built the simulator package and pushed it to Azure Container Registry, you can use the Bonsai Web UI to import the simulator.
 Go to your [workspace](https://preview.bons.ai/) and look for the `+ Add sim` button in the bottom left corner.
 Alternatively, you can use the [`bonsai-cli`](https://pypi.org/project/bonsai-cli/) to add the simulator with the [bonsai simulator package container create](https://docs.microsoft.com/en-us/bonsai/cli/simulator/package/add) command.

 Finally, use the Inkling code from `machine-teaching.ink` to train a brain using the simulator package created above.
 Be sure to add the package name to `source simulator{}` in your training concept graph on line 46.

 # Assessment
-To assess your brain during or after training is complete, click "New assessment" on the `Train` tab in the Bonsai Web UI t create a new custom assessment.
+To assess your brain during or after training is complete, click `New assessment` on the `Train` tab in the Bonsai Web UI t create a new custom assessment.
 Alternatively, you can use the `bonsai-cli` to [start an assessment](https://docs.microsoft.com/en-us/bonsai/cli/brain/version/assessment/start).

 # Prediction